-- If user can register to the session, he will see the list of people already in the call written on the banner
+- If the Participant can register to the Session, they will see the list of people already in the call written on the banner

-- If user can't register to the session, he will only see the banner image without any change
+- If the Participant can't register to the Session, they will only see the banner image without any change

-- When the Roundtable is over, it goes back to the session banner image with a text explaining "This roundtable is over"
+- When the Roundtable is over, it goes back to the session banner image with a text stating "This roundtable is over"

 During the Roundtable session

-- When user joins a room he is prompted to allow access to Camera and Microphone
+- When a Participant joins a room they will be prompted to allow access to Camera and Microphone

 - By default, everyone will join with their Camera and Microphone OFF

-- Each user will have all actions available for a typical video call
+- Each Participant will have all actions available, just like any other standard video call

-- On each participant' squared frame, a three-dot icon will allow user to be redirected to the person's profile
+- On each Participant' squared frame, a three-dot icon will allow users to be redirected to the person's profile

 - If the limit is reached, people will see the Camera button disabled

-The Organizer can import a background image which will be visible behind everyone in the room.
-For example, it's ideal if you want want to feature sponsors.
+The Organizer can import a background image that will be visible behind everyone in the room.
+For example, it's ideal if you want to feature sponsors.

 The image should be a rectangular image (16:9 ratio) with a size of 1920px by 1080px, and that doesn't exceed 1MB.

-When setting up the Roundtable, you will need to follow all the same steps outlined above, with the only exception being that you will need to toggle the “audio only” option on.
+When setting up the Roundtable, you will need to follow all the same steps outlined above, with the only exception being that you will need to toggle on the “audio-only” option.